-Follow the many signposts and you’ll reach the scenic overlook Wienerblick after a 20-minute walk: As the name suggests, it offers the park’s second best view over Vienna (keep reading, the best one is coming).
+Follow the many signposts and you’ll reach the scenic overlook Wienerblick after a 20-minute walk: As the name suggests, it offers the park’s second-best view over Vienna (keep reading, the best one is coming).
 There is a spacious meadow if you need a little break, but you might be feeling a little hungry, so let’s stop at the charming Rohrhaus, a sound choice for a square meal.
-Don’t let the basic decor fool you: its goulash and lentil stews are tasty, homemade and served by an extremely friendly young staff.
+Don’t let the basic decor fool you: its goulash and lentil stews are tasty, homemade, and served by an extremely friendly young staff.
 A good thing too, as you’ll need your strength to climb the highest point in Hietzing: the 508-meter-high Kaltbründlberg.
-A military lookout was constructed on its peak during WWI, which was later converted to the Hubertuswarte observation tower.
+A military lookout was constructed at its peak during WWI, which was later converted to the Hubertuswarte observation tower.
 Instead of enemy biplanes, visitors can now spot wildlife and enjoy a stunning view from the 22-meter-high structure.
 If you are up for a detour, you can continue to the Gasthaus Hirschgstemm, near the border to Lower Austria.
 Its seasonal Austrian specialties – like its divine apricot dumplings – can be enjoyed while lounging rustic style underneath a grove of ancient trees.
 Just be aware that waiting times can be long on busy days.

 Hermitage in the woods